Lepton-induced reactions on nuclei in a wide kinematical regime: Results

 The reason for the underestimate at the peak of the $p$-distributions can be explored by analyzing the $W$ distribution populated in this experiment.
-Fig.\ \ref{fig:Wdistr} shows that the $\Delta$ resonance and the 2nd resonance region (around the $D_13$ N(1520) resonance) are excited in both experiments, MINERvA LE and MINERvA ME, with about the same probability.
-However, the mass region between about 1.5 and 3.5 GeV is significantly enhanced in the ME experiment.
-Any missing strength thus presumably comes from that W-region.
-The shallow minimum around $W=3$ GeV GeV in the ME curve might be contribute to a
+Fig.\ \ref{fig:Wdistr} shows that the $\Delta$ resonance and the 2nd resonance region (around the $D_{13}$ N(1520) resonance) are excited in the NOvA, MINERvA LE and MINERvA ME experiments with about the same probability.
+However, the mass region between about 1.5 and 4.0 GeV is significantly enhanced in the ME experiment.
+Any missing strength thus presumably comes from that W-region since the MINERvA LE data are described quite well.

-small underestimate in the peak region of the momentum distributions.
-It is an artifact, due to the transition between the pion background and the DIS contributions which is not perfectly smooth.
-Problematic is also the DIS contribution.
+Problematic is the DIS contribution in this region.
 DIS in GiBUU is handled by PYTHIA which in itself had been tuned to data at incoming energies of about $> 10$ GeV.
 We see this as a challenge to retune the PYTHIA parameters to data in the energy regime relevant here.

-These results show that in particular the MINERvA ME data contain interesting information on the higherlying resonances and the so-called SIS/DIS) region.
-The axial coupling to the resonances in this region is quite uncertain \cite{Lalakulich:2006sw}; the inclusive data obtained by the MINERvA ME experiment could help to put constraints on these couplings.
+These results show that in particular the MINERvA ME data contain interesting information on the higher-lying resonances and the so-called SIS/DIS region.
+Lalakulich and Paschos \cite{Lalakulich:2006sw} have shown that the neutrino cross-sections for resonance excitations can be uncertain by up to a factor of 2.
+The inclusive data obtained by the MINERvA ME experiment could help to put constraints on these couplings.
 In the lower energy region ($W < 2$ GeV) the cross section for all experiments (besides MicroBooNE) is sensitive to the nucleon resonance excitations and, even more so, to the background contributions there.

-Lalakulich and Paschos have shown \cite{Lalakulich:2006sw} that the neutrino cross-sections for resonance excitations can be uncertain by about a factor of 2.
-Furthermore, studies of the Bloom-Gilman effect in nuclei have shown \cite{Lalakulich:2009zza} have shown that the integrated strength in the resonance region in nuclei is considerably lower than in the DIS region.
+Furthermore, studies of the Bloom-Gilman effect in nuclei have shown that the integrated strength in the resonance region in nuclei is considerably lower than in the DIS region \cite{Lalakulich:2009zza}.
+In these calculations only the resonance excitations were considered without any background contribution.
+The latter would clearly increase the integrated strength and bring the Bloom-Gilman curves into better agreement.